 If you're experiencing symptoms of perimenopause and are at least 35 years of age, be sure to see your healthcare provider.
 They can conduct a blood test to determine if you are indeed in the midst of your menopausal evolution.
 Keep in mind that hormonal imbalances aren't always a signal of menopause.
 It can also be a sign of an issue with the adrenal glands or the pituitary gland.
 If you're curious about what you can expect as your hormone levels shift, be sure to learn more about your family history as that can be an indicator of what is to come for you.
 Read on to learn more about the ten biggest symptoms of low estrogen levels.

 Vaginal dryness is a major signal of the menopausal transition and is a sign of a hormonal imbalance.
 Estrogen is responsible for vaginal lubrication.
 Vaginal dryness can become more common with low estrogen levels.
 Not only is this an uncomfortable experience, it also can impact your sex drive since sexual function suffers severely without vaginal lubrication and often results in painful sex.
-Our Daily Vaginal Lotion helps provide relief within just one day of use and our applicator delivers nourishing hydration where you need it most.
+Our Daily Vaginal Lotion helps provide relief within just one day of use.
 Plus, with daily use, vaginal dryness is shown to decrease over time.

 Weight gain can be a tricky issue when it comes to hormones and your midlife evolution.
 As hormones begin to shift during the midlife years, weight gain can set in.
 For those who suffer from polycystic ovary syndrome (PCOS), a hormonal issue that leads to ovarian cysts, weight gain can also be a side effect.
 An imbalance of the thyroid hormone can also lead to gaining weight.
 Birth control can also lead to weight gain, due to the hormonal shifts it triggers.
 Any of these factors coupled with a less active lifestyle due to mood changes or stress can contribute to a significant weight gain.
 A healthy diet and regular exercise can help ease midlife weight gain.
 Be sure to see your health care provider to see exactly what is the culprit for the unexplained weight gain.